h4ckm1n-dev/ktail/README.md

   --all: Use this option to search for all log events with the default search pattern (error|warn|fatal).

-  --error, --warn, or --http: Specify one of these options to search for logs containing the specified keyword.
+  --error, --warn, or --http (4XX|5XX): Specify one of these options to search for logs containing the specified keyword.
 For example, use --error to search for error messages.

   --file: Provide a filename (e.g., filename.md) to save the compiled Markdown report.
 If this option is not used, the script will display the results directly in the terminal.